Does Jardiance cause weight loss?

 Will I still lose weight if I take Jardiance with metformin?

-Yes, you may achieve weight loss if you are taking metformin in combination with Jardiance, too.
-In a 24-week long clinical study with over 600 patients, Jardiance given as add-on therapy to metformin significantly improved weight.
+Yes, you may achieve weight loss if you are taking metformin in combination with Jardiance.
+In a 24-week long clinical study with over 600 adults, Jardiance given as add-on therapy to metformin significantly improved weight loss.
 These patients were not adequately controlled on metformin alone.

 Table 1.
 Weight changes for Jardiance when used with metformin